-- 1.)
-Employees with a date of employment on or before December 31, 1995: The Sheriff's Office will continue to pay group health insurance rates for single and eligible dependent coverage at the same rate as for active employees.
-1 - 2.)
-Employees hired on or after January 1, 1996: These employees must pay the rates established by the Sheriff for retirees and their eligible dependents should they elect to cover them.
-As specified in General Order 6 17, non-Medicare eligible retirees hired on or after January 1, 1996, may be eligible for a health insurance subsidy.
-Medicare-eligible retirees may continue in the group health insurance plan, but are required to pay for single Medicare coverage at the rate established for Medicare-eligible retirees.
+- 1. Employees with a date of employment on or before December 31, 1995 The Sheriff's Office will continue to pay group health insurance rates for single and eligible dependent coverage at the same rate as for active employees.
+2 - 2.
+Employees hired on or after January 1, 1996 These employees will be eligible for health insurance coverage as detailed in General Order 6-17, which includes a subsidy for those who qualify.
+The subsidy amount will not be changed without first providing notice to the Union and bargaining as required by state law.